tomeshnet/documents/README.md

 This is the repository where our meeting minutes and other important documents and planning notes live.

-## Project Vision

-We are going to build an infrastructure that gives users:

-- **agency** to make important decisions about their privacy
-- **autonomy** to access information in an uncontrolled/free manner
-- opportunity to develop **technical literacies**
-- a **resilient** and redundant network
-- open, lower-cost **access** to the World Wide Web

-...In order to address the fact that Internet infrastructure is a black-box to most of its users.

 ## Getting Involved

 We are still in the early stages and would love involvement from more people!
 Please be in touch by: